 The map service is the way that you make maps available over the internet or your intranet.
 You'll make the map in ArcGIS Pro, publish the map as a service to your ArcGIS Server site.
 Map services or individual layers within map services can be added to web applications, ArcGIS Pro, ArcGIS Online, and other client applications as a map image layer or a feature layer, respectively.
 A map service added as a map image layer is drawn on the server side, whereas an individual layer within a map service added as a feature layer is drawn on the client side.

-What can a map service do?
+What a map service can do

-All map services begin inside ArcMap, where you create your map.
-When you've finished the map and are ready to share it with others, choose File > Share As > Service > Publish Service from the main menu.
-The items on the Share as Service dialog box can help you get started sharing your map as a service.
-See Publish a map service from ArcMap for full instructions.
+When you've created a map in ArcGIS Pro and are ready to share it, right-click the ArcGIS Server that you'll publish to in the Catalog pane, and choose Publish > Map Service.
+The items on the Select Map dialog box can help you get started sharing your map as a service.
+See Publish a service for full instructions.

 Server-side drawing of map services provides the following advantages:

 - Use advanced cartography that ArcGIS Pro supports.